 Lili buttons on Brother machines behave like a 1X1 punchcard does on the main bed.
 There is no free pass with ribber set to slip <– –> if lili buttons are engaged.
 It is the equivalent of making such a pass on the main bed with every other needle selected, where any stitches on selected needles would be dropped if there is no yarn in use.
 Also, one may not slip on the same needles continually, so needles in use on the ribber must total an even number, in pairs of what I refer to as dash and blank or blank and dash markings on the needle tape.
 The pusher selection on the Passap selections operates differently, so an even vs odd total # rule doesn’t apply.

-These photos illustrate needle selection on ribber, first beginning with dash on left, ending with blank on right, the second beginning with blank on left, ending with dash on right.
+These photos illustrate needle selection on ribber, first beginning with a dash on left, ending with blank on right, the second beginning with blank on left, ending with a dash on right.
 It is the second needle on the carriage side that gets selected in each direction, regardless of starting mark for needle pairs.
 Here the blank knits to right, the dash knits to left

 and its reverse, with dash knitting to right, blank knitting to left.
 There is no way without operator intervention to get that first needle to be the one knitting (such adjustments are made to achieve striper backing as opposed to birdseye, a different topic altogether

-The knit carriage is now brought to the left, set to slip <— —>, KCI or II, in proper placement outside the turn mark for the first preselection row to right.
-Make a free pass to right, needles will be selected in pattern for the first single row of white squares (needles on the main bed after cast on are already only in B position).
-Place the yarn properly in feeder, couple the carriages, knit right to left, change color every 2 rows.
+The knit carriage is now brought to the left, set to slip <– –>, KCI or II, in proper placement outside the turn mark for the first preselection row to right.
+Make a free pass to the right, needles will be selected in pattern for the first single row of white squares (needles on the main bed after cast on are already only in B position).
+Place the yarn properly in the feeder, couple the carriages, knit right to left, change color every 2 rows.

 At the row before the last row of the pattern (top row, color 1), the card is automatically returned to the starting position of the pattern.
 When the machine buzzer alerts with its sound that the end of the repeat is being reached, the contrast color 2 (black squares) will be on the right side.
-In my initial attempts I used the approach: knit to left, change to white (color 1), knit a single color 1 row left to right and stop.
+In my initial attempts, I used the approach: knit to left, change to white (color 1), knit a single color 1 row left to right and stop.
 Do not cut the yarn.
-The next pass to the left needs to knit the first “white squares row” in the next segment.
-The ribber carriage remains on the right, the birds eye pattern on the back will not be interrupted.
+The next pass to the left needs to knit the first white squares row in the next segment.
+The ribber carriage remains on the right, the bird’s eye pattern on the back will not be interrupted.
 I took the knit carriage off on the right, moved it back to the left side, it will not be holding any yarn.
 Prepare for knitting the second segment.
 There will still be needles selected (they would have knit the first white row when moving from right to left if the repeat were a continuing one).
-They need to be manually pushed back to B or those stitches will be dropped on the free pass to right.
-Program as usual, pre select to right, place white yarn back in proper position in feeder, engage both carriages and knit repeating the process until once again, a first, single row of the white is knit at the top of the second segment.
+They need to be manually pushed back to B or those stitches will be dropped on the free pass to the right.
+Program, as usual, pre-select to right, place white yarn back in the proper position in the feeder, engage both carriages and knit repeating the process until once again, a first, single row of the white is knit at the top of the second segment.
 The machine sounds serve as reminders when you have reached the point where things require attention.
 The process is repeated until all necessary pieces have been knit, composing the much longer image.
 As I worked further, I believe the same method may be used as seen below with the mylar in place.
 Knit the last row with the ground color to left, preselection for the white squares is made on the way.
 Do not disturb needle selection on the bed or settings on either carriage.
 COL. Program the next segment, begin on far left outside the turn mark, change color to color 1 (white squares).
 As the carriages move to the right, the last row of segment one knits and the first row of segment 2 is preselected.
 As the carriages return to the left to begin color changing sequence every 2 rows, row 1 color 1 segment next will knit, while the first row of the ground (black squares) will preselect.